 Fast fashion follows seasonal trends – and also sets them.
 This means fast fashion brands often overstock stores each season, while actively encouraging shoppers’ temptations to buy the latest thing.
 Once the season ends, the brands literally throw away unsold stock to make room for the new season’s products (brands such as Burberry have even burned unsold garments simply to deny their pieces to the discount market).
 Repeat next season.

 Fast fashion thus encourages consumers to buy new clothes every season to keep up with fashion trends.
 It’s very useful that the clothes are cheap, so not many people balk at the price tag – cos, who cares, it’s only a $5 t-shirt!
+Even supposedly ethical vegan leather is problematic.
 It’s a use-and-throw philosophy that has worked extremely well for the fast fashion businesses, to the great detriment of everyone and everything else.
 How?
 Let’s find out.

 How Fashion Became the Bad Guy